gogamoga/blank/templates/dev-node/source/js/lib/README.md

 Lib
 ===

-Contents be merged into lib.js
+Contents will be merged into lib.js